GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         // removed from the list during RemoveListener().
         //
         // Multiple scripts may be listening for the same type of IMessage.
-        // So for each type of IMessage, an listener exists which will be
+        // So for each type of IMessage, a listener exists which is
         // stored in an IDictionary<Type, MessageListener> in our MessageManager. private readonly IList<Action<TMessage>> listeners = new List<Action<TMessage>>();